-Because all pupils have the potential to improve on their attainment and because no pupils should feel excluded from being able to grapple with deeper academic extension, the School operates an Open Scholars Programme in the Lower School.
+Because all pupils have the potential to improve on their attainment and because no pupils should feel excluded from being able to grapple with deeper academic extension, the School operates an Open Minds Programme in the Lower School.
 This consists of a series of extension events, some subject specific and some cross-curricular, which are open to any Lower School pupil who would like to attend.

-In addition to the Open Scholars, there is also the Lower School Academic Scholars group.
-This is an invitationonly group designed to provide extra stretch to our most highly academically talented pupils in the Third, Fourth and Fifth Forms.
+In addition to Open Minds, Stowe also offers the Lower School Academic Scholars (LSAS) group.
+This is an invitation-only group designed to provide extra stretch to our most highly academically talented pupils in the Third, Fourth and Fifth Forms.
 Any pupil who arrives at the School on an Academic Scholarship is expected to attend.
-Others from these year groups can also 'try out' to join the group through taking the Scholars Test in September, designed to assess quality of written expression, creativity, ability to comprehend and analyse complex text, numerical reasoning and mechanical comprehension.
-Further pupils may be invited to join throughout the year if they are distinguishing themselves through their Academic Progress Grades and through their commitment and contributions to the Open Scholars Programme and to subject-specific extension societies pupils.
-The Lower School Academic Scholars Coordinator is responsible for coordinating the activities of the sub-groups in the three junior years, ensuring that the academic progress of the members is closely monitored by group leaders, and liaising with the Senior Academic Scholars Coordinator in the Sixth Form to ease transition.
+Others from these year groups can also apply to join the group through filling in an application form, which needs to then be supported by the evidence from his or her APGs and the recommendation of teachers and tutors.
+Commitment and contributions to the Open Minds Programme and to subject-specific extension societies is expected by all members.

-Lower School Academic Scholars will be divided into sub-groups of no more than 15, with a mix of all three years in each sub-group.
-Each sub-group will have a member of staff to lead activities and to mentor the
+LSAS will be divided into sub-groups of no more than 15, with one group for the Third Form and the rest a mix of Fourth and Fifth Form in each sub-group.
+Each sub-group will have a member of staff to lead activities and to mentor the pupils.
+The LSAS Coordinator is responsible for coordinating the activities of the sub-groups in the three junior years, ensuring that the academic progress of the members is closely monitored, and liaising with the Senior Academic Scholars Coordinator in the Sixth Form to ease transition.